 Come hungry

-How much you can eat on this NYC dinner cruise is limited only by what your belly and your waitband can handle.
+How much you can eat on this NYC dinner cruise is limited only by what your belly and your waistband can handle.
+It’s time to get your money’s worth.

 Don’t forget to check in